 There are several major factors that will have a significant influence on the District's financial future.
 First, Act 1 of 2006, which became effective with the 2007-08 fiscal year, will limit future real estate tax increases to an inflation factor each year.
-Another factor that will have an impact on future district finances is the continued financial problems at the state level due to stagnant revenues, demographic trends, and political infighting.
+Another factor that will have an impact on future district finances is the continued financial imbalance at the state level.
 This will affect future state subsidy payments.
 A final factor that will have a major impact is the projected employer share into the Pennsylvania State Employee Retirement System (PSERS).
-That rate is projected to increase from 30.03% of total payroll in 2016-17, to 32.57% in 2017-18, 34.18% in 2018-19 and increasing each year to 36.40% in 2021-22.
+That rate is projected to increase from 32.57% of total payroll in 2017-18, to 33.43% in 2018-19, 34.29% in 2019-20 and increasing each year to 36.32% in 2022-23.
 This will have a major impact on future district budgets.
 The district maintains a five-year fiscal plan that deals with these factors by using a combination of revenue enhancements, expenditure reductions, and the use of reserves.